Dr. Kathryn Hargan

 Current Graduate Opportunities

-I am currently considering potential MSc or PhD students for Fall 2020 interested in:
+I am currently considering potential MSc or PhD students for Fall 2020 (and beyond, start dates are generally flexible) interested in:

 (1) reconstructing lake and peatland ecosystem responses to human settlements across Newfoundland over millennia, investigating how changes in climate and European arrival influenced land use by Indigenous Beothuk;